What is the Overall Costs To Install Travertine Pool Pavers?

 As mentioned, labor and materials such as sealers, grouts, and others would cost you more than the pavers themselves.

-Although to be entirely honest, your cost for installation would heavily depend on your local stores.
-So go around to different stores and look at the products yourself before purchasing them.
+Although, to be entirely honest, your cost for installation would heavily depend on your local stores.
+So go to different stores and look at the products before purchasing them.

-The reason why I’ve mentioned inspecting your deck area before buying was to understand how much product you’d need.
-Do not buy more than that, so you can eliminate unnecessary wastage.
+I’ve mentioned inspecting your deck area before buying to understand how much product you’d need.
+Do not buy more than that so that you can eliminate unnecessary waste.

 Leveling and Compacting Soil